.

 Perfect bunch of 2015 Cabernet Sauvignon grapes at Lascombes - October 2015

-Perfect flowering at Smith Haut Lafitte as seen on the 13th June 2015
+Perfect flowering at Smith Haut Lafitte, as seen on the 13th of June, 2015

-By the end of August harvest of "white" has been ongoing for at least one week and many growers had finished harvesting their Sauvignon Blanc.
-This wasn't the case for Domaine de Chevalier, who finished harvesting Sauvignon Blanc week after (beginning of September).
-The quality of white dry Bordeaux is said to be staggering with concentrated and very aromatic grapes, and surprisingly much acidity, however at a lower level than in 2014.
+By the end of August, the harvest of "white" had been ongoing for at least one week, and many growers had finished harvesting their Sauvignon Blanc.
+This was different for Domaine de Chevalier, who finished harvesting Sauvignon Blanc the week after (beginning of September).
+The quality of white dry Bordeaux is staggering, with concentrated and very aromatic grapes and surprisingly much acidity; however, at a lower level than in 2014.

-For precisely a month (12th August to 12th September) Bordeaux enjoyed perfect sunny and warm weather, which made 2015 vintage look like million dollars!
-Some rain but not excessively much fell during the weekend of 11-13th September and through the next four days, mostly in Pauillac and Saint-Estephe (around 80-100 mm). half of it in Graves/Pessac Leognac and significantly less on Right Bank.
-Then beautiful weather lasting until 2nd October!
+For precisely a month (12th August to 12th September), Bordeaux enjoyed perfect sunny and warm weather, which made the 2015 vintage look like a million dollars!
+Some rain, but not excessively much fell during the weekend of 11-13th September and through the next four days, mainly in Pauillac and Saint-Estephe (around 80-100 mm), half of it in Graves/Pessac Leognac and significantly less on Right Bank.
+Afterward came beautiful weather lasting until 2nd October!

-Sunny weather until yesterday evening (2nd October), light thunderstorm this morning (3rd October), quite some rain since during weekend (2-3-4th October).
-Rain fell mostly in Bordeaux and on Left Bank.
-Indifferent weather than with rainy spells on the 4th, 5th, 6th and 7th October.
-I left Bordeaux on the 7th October.
+Sunny weather until yesterday evening (2nd October), a light thunderstorm this morning (3rd October), and quite some rain since during the weekend (2-3-4th October).
+Rain fell mainly in Bordeaux and on Left Bank.
+Indifferent weather followed with rainy spells on the 4th, 5th, 6th, and 7th October.
+I left Bordeaux on the 7th of October.

-Quality of grapes is astonishing all over the place.
-On Right Bank and especially in Saint-Emilion they're finished with harvesting their Merlot, and finished harvesting their Cabernet Franc in the beginning of October, weather was perfect.
-On Left Bank, the majority of properties are done with harvest of their Cabernet Franc/Sauvignon and Petit Verdot.
+The quality of grapes was astonishing all over the place.
+On Right Bank and especially in Saint-Emilion, they'd finished harvesting their Merlot and Cabernet Franc at the beginning of October, and the weather was perfect.
+On Left Bank, most properties were done with the harvest of their Cabernet Franc/Sauvignon and Petit Verdot.
 Many properties there have safely brought in their Merlot.
-Good weather predicted until mid-October, sunny, not that warm during the day and cold nights.
+Good weather was predicted to last until mid-October, sunny, not that warm during the day, and cold nights.

 Perfect Cabernet Franc grapes at Chateau Lafleur

-Please notice the brown colour of bone + stalks in this Cabernet Sauvignon bunch - perfectly ripe.
+Please notice the brown color of stalks in this Cabernet Sauvignon bunch - perfectly ripe.
 Chateau Beychevelle

-Some info from Francois Mitjavile (Tertre Roteboeuf and Roc de Cambes) - "Just to say a lot of great growths harvested in first weeks of October…Even Ausone, generally harvesting early, had not yet harvested, on 5th of Oct !!
-Same for Troplong Mondot, La Mondotte, and so on…Figeac has not yet finished today its…merlots !
+Some info from Francois Mitjavile (Tertre Roteboeuf and Roc de Cambes) - "Just to say a lot of great growths harvested in first weeks of October…Even Ausone, generally harvesting early, had not yet harvested on the 5th of October!!
+Same for Troplong Mondot, La Mondotte, and so on…Figeac has not yet finished today its Merlots!
 Close to 2005 with some characteristics 2010-2009, yes it seems, but…let’s see, such a surprising vintage I don’t understand now....."

-Funny to understand, as everybody in Bordeaux predicted early harvest...., I believe this vintage will be one of the kind and will further surprise us.
-For the record, TR's harvest was over last Saturday and Roc de Cambes' yesterday.
-Ausone finished harvest on 15th October and Angelus one day before.
-Both harvested during one month as did several properties on the Left Bank!!
-Valandraud will finish their Cabernet Sauvignon on Monday or Tuesday next week (19th or 20th October).
+Funny to understand, as everybody in Bordeaux predicted early harvest.
+This vintage will be one of a kind and will further surprise us.
+For the record, TR's harvest was over last Saturday, and Roc de Cambes' yesterday.
+Ausone finished harvest on 15th October, and Angelus one day before.
+Both were harvested during one month, as did several properties on the Left Bank!!
+Valandraud will finish their Cabernet Sauvignon on Monday or Tuesday (19th or 20th October).
 A real "vendange tardive"!

-One of these long harvesting Left Bankers is Domaine Chevalier and Olivier Bernard told me when I talked to him on the 15th October - "We were not in hurry and we had time to wait for perfect ripeness of our red grape varieties.
-We expected some rain during harvest and got it but it neither did any damage in the vineyard, nor was influential to disturb final harvest days.
-This one-month long harvest made tannins extremely fine-grained and cool nights assured grapes keeping aromas inside.
-2015 vintage looks just wonderful, it's too early to say now what we have in our hands, but if I've to compare to another vintage with the same characteristics, I would say 2005."
+One of these long-harvesting Left Bankers is Domaine Chevalier, and Olivier Bernard told me when I talked to him on the 15th of October - "We were not in a hurry, and we had time to wait for perfect ripeness of our red grape varieties.
+We expected some rain during harvest and got it, but it did not damage the vineyard, nor was it influential in disturbing the final harvest days.
+This one-month-long harvest made tannins extremely fine-grained, and cool nights assured grapes keeping aromas inside.
+2015 vintage looks just wonderful, it's too early to say now what we have in our hands, but if I had to compare to another vintage with the same characteristics, I would say 2005."

-Whites are stunning, probably less concentrated than 2014 and have less acidity than 2014.
-Sweet whites harvest isn't over yet, but what they have in their cellars right now looks extremely promising!
+Whites are stunning, probably less concentrated than in 2014, and have less acidity than in 2014.
+Sweet white harvest is still ongoing, but what they have in their cellars looks extremely promising!
 All properties in Sauternes & Barsac should have finished harvesting by the end of October.
-I received an email from Jean-Pierre Meslier on the 22nd October in which he wrote - "We finished the picking this very morning with cloudy sky but no rain.
+I received an email from Jean-Pierre Meslier on the 22nd of October in which he wrote - "We finished the picking this very morning with cloudy sky but no rain.
 A total of 4 pickings.
-We can confirm that 2015 will be an excellent vintage at Raymond-Lafon and indeed everywhere in Bordeaux.
-Good sugar levels, great fruit, no fruit flies, very little sour grapes indeed discarded.
+We can confirm that 2015 will be an excellent vintage at Raymond-Lafon and everywhere in Bordeaux.
+Good sugar levels, great fruit, no fruit flies, tiny sour grapes indeed discarded.
 Great conditions to make another outstanding vintage.
 It is too early to say it will resemble 2009 or 2005 or 2011 or even 2001".

-Last news - several winemakers from Left Bank properties have recently admitted, that rains in September/October didn't have any effect on grapes, leaving even better hopes for final products.
-It also seems there will be both classic and exotic wines in 2015, especially on Left Bank, all depending on when properties did harvest and how wines were vinified.
-Nevertheless, it'll be for sure an incredibly interesting primeur week in April 2016.
+Last news - several winemakers from Left Bank properties have recently admitted that rains in September/October didn't affect grapes, leaving even better hopes for final products.
+It also seems there will be classic and exotic wines in 2015, especially on Left Bank, depending on when properties harvest and how wines were vinified.
+Nevertheless, it'll surely be an exciting primeur week in April 2016.

 Updated the 16th December 2015